gheorghina/gheorghina.github.io/_posts/2020-05-01-memory-leaks.markdown

 ### The Inception

-Once pictures like the below one are starting to appear for your  elixir services then it is a clear indication that something goes wrong.
+Once pictures like the below one are starting to appear in one or all of your services then it is a clear indication that something is wrong.

 Especially if the service gets redeployed on a regular basis, every 2 days.